 Imbolc is the festival of the bride.
 Where the triple goddess transform within the couldron from her Crone form and is reborn a Maiden (or bride) bringing fresh inspiration and creativity back with her; her gifts of poetry and song stir (ahem) the green man from his slumber and as they couple, the sap and life giving energy is stirred also.

 Through the winter we journeyed inward to our couldron; reflecting and shedding off what needs to be left behind in order to be reborn.
 Now is the time of rebirth.
 We are to emerge inspired by all we have learnt with fresh ideas and perspectives.
 Now is the time for goal setting, deciding what your goals are and planting those first seeds ready to sprout and take action.
 Prepare for the changes to come, the door between inward journeying and positive action is open, the light is peeking in.

 In Celtic paganism, the bride is personified as Brigid.
 The triple goddess of inspiration, healing and the hearth/forge fire.
 She is the spark of life, keeper of the sacred fire, goddess of poetry and song through which she preserves ancestral memory.
 Springs and Wells are sacred to her.
 Water being the source of life, ruler of emotions and inspiration.

 Imbolc means ‘in the belly’ which is where we find our selves now.
 The first lambs are being born, the first spring plants such as snow drops are emerging.
 We have almost survived winter (and are about to be reborn) though it is not quite over.

 Traditions and practice

 With spring on the horizon now is a good time to purify and cleanse in order to invite inspiration.
 This includes your home and yourself.
-This could include a ritual bath, smudging and spring cleaning to clear away all the cobwebs (physical and spiritual) that can gather in the dark of winter.
+This could include a ritual bath, smoke cleansing and spring cleaning to clear away all the cobwebs (physical and spiritual) that can gather in the dark of winter.

 One of my favourite rituals is to welcome Brigid in to bless your home and endeavours: